According to a study, 71% of website visitors complete their purchases offline.

-One final trick I want to offer is that by using behavioral targeting techniques with Visual Website Optimizer, such as acknowledging the visitor’s geographic region, or referral site, you could see a dramatic increase in your call in conversions.
+One final trick to offer: Behavioral targeting techniques with VWO, such as acknowledging the visitor’s geographic region or referral site, can dramatically increase phone call conversions.

-While not specifically about call tracking, Visual Website Optimizer was able to increase click throughs to their careers page by 149% by adding a small chicklet to the side of the page that acknowledged the visitor’s location.
+While this idea is not about call tracking, per se, VWO increased click throughs to their careers page by 149% with a small chicklet on the side of the page that acknowledged the visitor’s location (e.g., Delhi).

-With those kinds of numbers, it’s not difficult to imagine that adding additional relevance to a page saying something to the effect of “Free [offer] for [city, state] visitors, call [local number] to speak with a representive” would give a significant lift in conversion rates.
+With those numbers, it’s not hard to imagine that adding additional relevance to a page by saying something like, “Free [offer] for [city, state] visitors, call [local number] to speak with a representative” would lift conversion rates.

-As a word of warning though, being too invasive with your language could have negative effects on your conversions.
-Research from eMarketer indicates that nearly 2/3 of people aren’t very fond of behavioral targeting once they learn about it.
+Just remember that being too invasive with your language could negatively affect your conversions.
+Research from eMarketer indicates that nearly 2/3 of people aren’t fond of behavioral targeting once they learn about it.

-If done well, closing the loop on phone call data provides robust information about your prospects that can influence every aspect of your online marketing strategy from discovery to lead nurture, final conversion, up-sales and beyond.
+If done well, closing the loop on phone-call data provides robust information about your prospects that can influence every aspect of your online marketing strategy—from discovery to lead nurturing, initial conversion, up-sells, and beyond.

-Responding quickly to inquiries with detailed knowledge about the prospect also better equips your sales person to answer any questions that may arise from the consultative sales conversation.
+Responding quickly to inquiries with detailed knowledge about the prospect also better equips your sales staff to answer questions.